Rhawnhurst, Philadelphia: Infrastructure and government

 The United States Postal Service operates the Roosevelt Mall branch at 2311 Cottman Avenue.
 This post office serves the communities in 19152.

 Residents in the portion of Rhawnhurst in 19111 get mail from the Fox Chase post office, located on 7232 Rising Sun Ave.

 Education

 There are five primary and secondary schools in Rhawnhurst.

 The School District of Philadelphia operates four schools in Rhawnhurst.
-Farrell Elementary School, a K-8 school, opened 1960s during the buildup of the Bell's Corner section of Rhawnhurst.
+Farrell Elementary School, a K-8 school, opened in 1959 during the buildup of the Bell's Corner section of Rhawnhurst.
 Rhawnhurst Elementary School, which serves another section of the area, opened in 1948 during a period of growth in the neighborhood.
-Woodrow Wilson Middle School, which predates the neighborhood and though on the south side of Cottman Avenue, is the middle school serving those zoned to Rhawnhurst Elementary.
+Castor Gardens Middle School, which predates the neighborhood and though on the south side of Cottman Avenue, is the middle school serving those zoned to Rhawnhurst Elementary.
 Northeast High School is the zoned high school.
 The current building is a replacement for the old Northeast High School building at 8th Street and Lehigh Avenue, opened in 1957.